Valuing a Business

 Often during the divorce proceedings, we will ask your spouse to produce information about the business and what they believe is their and your ownership rights in the business.
 This process is called discovery and it will clarify if the divorce can be settled or it will allow us to prepare for trial.

-Expert Help from Divorce Lawyers in Grand Rapids
+Expert Help From Divorce Lawyers in Grand Rapids

 If you and your spouse have vastly different opinions about the value of the business, our divorce attorneys may suggest that we retain an expert to value the business.
 In Michigan, there are several methods to value a business: an asset, a market or an income approach.
 Your attorney and business valuation expert will determine which approach is appropriate in your case.